AldoDominguezCha/LearningNotesAllTopics/GitAndGitHub/GitAndGithub.md

 * **upstream/logoRedesign** references the state of the logoRedesign branch on the remote repo named upstream (a common remote name)

 <div style="page-break-after: always;"></div>

+- ### Git repository visibility

+> **Public**: Public repos are accessible to everyone in the internet.
+Anyone can acces, view and clone a public repository. **It doesn't mean anyone is able to modify the contents of your Github repo**.
+If someone wanted to push changes into a Github repo you own, you need to grant them collaborator permissions first.

+> **Private**: Private repos are not discoverable by default, they can only be viewed and accessed by the owner and the people that have been granted access.

+<div style="page-break-after: always;"></div>